jeevaudhaya/Long-term-deposits-prediction/README.md

 ### Dataset:

- The proposed algorithm evaluated using Bank portugal dataset from UCI machine learning where this dataset belongs from bank retail in portugal by 2008_2010 years.
+ The proposed algorithm evaluated using Bank portugal dataset from UCI machine learning where this dataset belongs from bank retail in portugal by 2008-2010 years.
- The dataset consists of 4119 records, 20 attributes and 2 labels is deposit and non_deposit.
+ The dataset consists of 4119 records, 20 attributes and 2 labels is deposit and non-deposit.

  Data is collected from website. https://archive.ics.uci.edu/ml/datasets/bank+marketing

+#### Software Requirements
+             Operating System : Windows 7
+             Development Kit : Python3.0,Jupyter Notebook, Anaconda